Scottsboro Boys: Appeal to Alabama Supreme Court

 Following Judge Hawkins' denial of the motions for a new trial, attorney George W. Chamlee filed an appeal and was granted a stay of execution.
 Chamlee was joined by Communist Party attorney Joseph Brodsky and ILD attorney Irving Schwab.
 The defense team argued that their clients had not had adequate representation, had insufficient time for counsel to prepare their cases, had their juries intimidated by the crowd, and finally, that it was unconstitutional for blacks to have been excluded from the jury.
 In the question of procedural errors, the state Supreme Court found none.

 Williams' ruling

 On March 24, 1932, the Alabama Supreme Court ruled against seven of the eight remaining Scottsboro Boys, confirming the convictions and death sentences of all but the 13-year-old Eugene Williams.
 It upheld seven of eight rulings from the lower court.

-The Alabama Supreme Court granted 13-year-old Eugene Williams a new trial because he was a juvenile, which saved him from the immediate threat of the electric chair.
+The Alabama Supreme Court granted 13-year-old Eugene Williams, who was mistakenly thought to be older than he really was, a new trial on account of his age, which saved him from the immediate threat of the electric chair.